romansky/dom-to-semantic-markdown/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.